motahar-zaman/campuscom-json-parser/README.md

 pip install -r requirements.txt
 ```

-Once installed, invoke the script with ``--help`` param to see how to pass data and configurations needed to properly run the script.
+Once dependencies are taken care off, invoke the script with ``--help`` param to see how to pass data and configurations files needed to properly run the script.
 ```
 python campuscomjsonparser/parser.py --help
 ```